uber/piranha/site/docs/reference/rules.md

 ---
 id: rules
-label: Rules
+label: Piranha DSL
-title: Defining
+title: Piranha DSL
 ---

+Piranha Polyglot uses a domain-specific language (DSL) to specify program transformations.
+The DSL is used to define rules, scopes, and edges between rules.
-Rules in Polyglot Piranha are defined using TOML (Tom's Obvious, Minimal Language).
+You either build rules using TOML are defined using TOML (Tom's Obvious, Minimal Language) or the Python API.

+## Rules

+Individual edits are represented as rules in Polyglot Piranha.
 Each rule represents a transformation that identifies and modifies specific code snippets.
 A rule should contain at least one rule with the following properties:
 - `query`: A query to find the code pattern to refactor (currently only tree-sitter queries and regex are supported).
 - `replace_node`: The captured node in the query that will be replaced.